 Filed: September 4, 2007

-Some example languages that use compound words include: Afrikaans, Danish, Dutch-Flemish, English, Faroese, Frisian, High German, Gutnish, Icelandic, Low German, Norwegian, Swedish, and Yiddish.
+Some example languages that use compound words include Afrikaans, Danish, Dutch-Flemish, English, Faroese, Frisian, High German, Gutnish, Icelandic, Low German, Norwegian, Swedish, and Yiddish.

-Google’s advertisements might take compound words from a page that an ad might be shown upon, or from a search query, and split them to show ads that might be relevant to one or more of the words that make up the compound word as keywords for advertisements.
+Google’s advertisements might take compound words from a page that an ad might be shown upon, or from a search query, and split them to show ads that might be relevant to one or more of the words that make up the compound words as keywords for advertisements.

 In exploring whether a word is a compound word, and in trying to find advertising keywords that are appropriate for the compound, Google might take the word and split it apart into strings of letters, add some possibly meaningful parts of words to those strings, and see how often those strings and the strings with the additions might show up together on the web or in search queries or advertising campaigns as phrases.